Why restless legs get worse in your 40s (the hormone-dopamine connection)

 The symptom cluster to pay attention to

 Restless legs that worsened in your 40s, especially combined with disrupted sleep, evening anxiety, or mood shifts, strongly suggests a hormonally driven picture.
+The cluster commonly travels with brain fog and the afternoon energy crash — same hormonal mechanism expressing across different body systems.
 The quiz at wellnessrundown.com/quiz helps map out how many of these are occurring together and which support pathways are worth prioritizing first.

 When to see a doctor